vanvleet/test2/README.md

 ## Overview

-Welcome to the Technique Research Report (TRR) Repository!
+Hello, and welcome to the Technique Research Report (TRR) Repository!
 This is a collection of reports documenting attack technique research and modeling, for use in understanding, emulating, and detecting cyber attacks.
 For more information on TRRs, see the [TRR Guide].
 To read about the initiative's goals, see